ksnt/works/README.md

 ## Others

-You might find other projects in [my LinkedIn page](https://jp.linkedin.com/in/takayuki-kaisen-9b4710105)
+You might be able to find other projects in [my LinkedIn page](https://jp.linkedin.com/in/takayuki-kaisen-9b4710105)